rust-lang/rfcs/active/0000-intindex.md

 considered and tested.

-The worst failure mode is in libraries written with desktop CPUs in mind and then used in small embedded devices.
+The worst failure mode is in libraries written with desktop CPUs in mind and then used in small embedded devices (such as Atmel AVR, PIC controllers, and TI MSP430).
+Rust is a very compelling replacement for C/C++ in embedded devices and safety-critical robotics actuators.

 # Detailed design